History

 M T W T F S S

-• 11.00 - the students of the Ninth Belgrade Grammar School visit the National Assembly House (National Assembly House, 13 Nikola Pasic Square)
+• 12.30 - the representatives of the Federation of Young Serbs of Europe visit the National Assembly House (National Assembly House, 13 Nikola Pasic Square)

 Full event calendar